Paolof98/Stock_market_project/README.md

 ## Part 3: Beyond ARIMA models: looking into Machine Learning models

 To test the stock market data on more advanced models, I examined 2 machine learning models: glmnet and random forest.
-I compared them by the R squared and the error terms, and visualised the comparisons with boxplots:
+I compared them by the R squared and the error terms, and visualised the comparisons with boxplots and x-y plots of datasets:

 **MAE: glmnet vs random forest**
 ![](MAE%20RF%20vs%20GLMNet.png)